A Week on the Farm

 Farmer Training Program students gain most of their hands-on experience at the Catamount Educational Farm.
 They also farm alongside experienced farmers at the Intervale Community Farm, Adam’s Berry Farm and Bread and Butter Farm.
 On top of all the experiential learning, students also have lectures that deepen their production, marketing, and business planning knowledge.

 Just like on a working farm, a week in the life of a student can be varied and diverse.
-As a student at the Farmer Training Program a typical week could look like this:
+This is what a typical week In the Farmer Training Program looked like.
+Some adjustments to the schedule will be made to address safety concerns in response to the COVID pandemic for the 2021 cohort.

 To start off the week you have a crop class in the field to learn about the individual growing considerations and harvesting techniques of various crops.
 Then you meet your fellow students and program staff to do a field walk where you will assess the needs of the farm for that week.
 Students observe crop health, weed pressure, harvest needs, etc. to help create a list of tasks and priorities that need to be done.
 This weekly activity of the farm walk helps you hone your skills at “thinking like a farmer” and helps you develop a critical eye for what the pressing needs are on a farm.